syedtoheedgillani/Auto_Unsuspend/README.md

 - **Clear Communication:** Automated emails keep users informed of their suspension status and the reason for their suspension, enhancing transparency and accountability.

-- **Improved Efficiency:** By automating the suspension and unsuspension processes, the plugin saves time for administrators and managers, allowing them to focus on more critical tasks.
+- **Improved Efficiency:** By automating the unsuspension processes, the plugin saves time for administrators and managers, allowing them to focus on more critical tasks.

 - **Enhanced User Experience:** Users receive timely and clear communication about their suspension status, reducing confusion and improving their overall experience with the platform.